Raniac/neuroimaging_with_python/README.md

 This is a repository consisting of the scripts working as analysis tools based on Machine Learning for neuroimaging data.
 It's for academic purpose only.

+## Updates on 2018.12.10

+### What's new

+- Defined a Data class, its attributes include data name, feature matrix, label vector and list of features, its methods consists of preprocessing and split;
+- Used ROC curve as one of the performance metrics;
+- Defined model classes, their attributes include model instance, model name and grid search parameter settings.

+### Notice

+- Feature selection methods, e.g. f-score, are not completely done;
+- ROC curves of different models are not plotted on a single figure.

 ## Updates on 2018.12.05

 ### What's new